-- Introduction and Overview Summary [PDF - 3.9 MB] - outlines guidelines for pruning, altering, damaging, removing and replacing trees.
+- Tree Protection Bylaw Highlights for Property Owners [PDF - 3 MB] - outlines guidelines for pruning, altering, damaging, removing and replacing trees.
 Yes - even protected trees that are dead or dying require a permit.

 - Consideration for Building on a Site with Trees [PDF - 1 MB] – from fees to replacing trees, a brief look at what you need to know if you will cut down trees when building/developing a property.

 - Apply for a Permit Online - if you want to cut down a Protected tree you must first request and receive a tree cutting permit.

 Trees defined as "Protected" under the bylaw

 Trees are Protected for various reasons.
 From the tree type, size or its location, a rough guide of which trees are protected includes: